calendarium-romanum/libcalrom/README.md

 and the results made widely available for remote access through an [API][calapi], this library implements the same functionality in C.
+The main intent is to allow easy creation of bindings for widest possible spectrum of programming languages.

 The [Ruby implementation][caro] is considered reference and compatibility of this C implementation with the reference one